dataPulverizer/interface-d-c-fortran/README.md

 ## Calling D functions from C

-Calling C from D is a less seamless affair because D has features that are not supported in C. Here is my templated multiplication function written in D:
+Calling C from D is a less seamless affair because D has features that are not supported in C. Below is my templated multiplication function written in D. If I want to export it to C, I need create concrete types:

 ```
 extern (C) nothrow @nogc @system: